JvanKatwijk/qt-dab/README.md

 Introduction
 =================================================================

-*Qt-DAB* is designed to be used with a variety of SDR devices.
+*Qt-DAB* is designed to be used with a variety of SDR devices, it defines a simple interface for connecting a device.
 The precompiled versions for Windows and Linux (x64) support most devices for which Qt-DAB provides support (see below).
-Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well, though it is most likely not a trivial exercise.
+Qt-DAB can be compiled on an RPI4 or up, and thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well, though it is most likely not a trivial exercise.

 Features
 =================================================================